-As Barbara says on her website: “Freefall invokes the courage to fall without a parachute, into the words as they come, into the thoughts before they have fully formed in the mind, into the unplanned structures that take shape, without prompting, to contain them.”
+Sandra’s first fiction publication was in 2008 (‘La Llorona’ in Versal 6) when she was 46.
+She had been attending Barbara Turner-Vesselago’s Freefall Writing retreats for some years and can safely say she’s still writing because of Freefall.
+Essentially Freefall is an antidote to writer’s block.
+As Barbara describes it: “Freefall invokes the courage to fall without a parachute, into the words as they come, into the thoughts before they have fully formed in the mind, into the unplanned structures that take shape, without prompting, to contain them.”

-I gratefully acknowledge the support of The Banff Centre; The Jeff and Kim van Steenbergen Scholarships; Arts Council England, The Arts Council Ireland, and the support of the Canada Council for the Arts, which in 2011 invested $20.1 million in writing and publishing throughout Canada.
+Gratefully acknowledging the support of Banff Centre for Arts and Creativity; The Jeff and Kim van Steenbergen Scholarships; Dr. William A. Cochrane Endowment; Arts Council England, The Arts Council Ireland and the support of the Canada Council for the Arts.
+Nous remercions le Conseil des arts du Canada de son soutien.